datafac/dtomaker-all/README.md

 and released binaries within the terms of the license.
 Use of such constitutes agreement to the license terms.

-This project is maintained by developers who enjoy doing this.
-Please remember that we are not paid to do this, and that developers are real humans that  families, homes, vehicles and other expenses.
+This project is maintained by unpaid developers who enjoy doing this.
+Please remember that developers are ordinary people, probably much like you, that have families, homes, vehicles and other everyday expenses.

 If you find this project useful in any way, including generating revenue for your organisation, we ask that you consider sponsoring this project financially.
 We leave